Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 ﻿# Permissions
-Permissions in Blazam differ from Active Directory in one major (and extremely helpful) way.
+Permissions in Blazam differ from Active Directory in two major (and extremely helpful) ways.

 |Feature |  Active Directory | Blazam |
 | ----------- | ------------------------------------ | - |